 Laura grew up in Chicago and has always had a love of the outdoors.
 Living next to a forest preserve instilled in her an appreciation of nature and the importance of green space in an urban environment.
 Her love of nature and passion for design, photography, organic agriculture and desire to maintain a wholesome connection with the environment has guided her towards sustainable architecture practices.
 She has 18 years of business development, management and marketing communications experience, holds a B.S. degree in Business & Management from National Louis University Chicago, and is a certified permaculturist and urban farmer.
 When not envisioning the future growth of moss design, Laura can be found with shovel in hand tending to the Edible Garden at Lincoln Park Zoo, eating, traveling and capturing those experiences (and owls) with her trusty Nikon.

 Emily holds a degree in Journalism from DePaul University.
 Previously, she has worked as an editorial intern at Newcity, Time Out Chicago, and Intersection Magazine in London.
 Born and raised in Chicago, she still has absolutely no sense of direction and frequently asks tourists how to get around.
 She is particularly interested in access to quality food/water, healthier urban spaces, and design’s role in each.
-In addition to moss, she volunteers for multidisciplinary arts space the Comfort Station, and works part-time at Time Out Chicago as a music writer.
+In addition to moss, she volunteers for multidisciplinary arts space the Comfort Station, and Green City Market.
 In her free time, Emily can be found indecisively pacing aisles at Harvest Time, painting, playing guitar and attempting to learn five languages at once.

 Mike received his BA in Graphic Design in Nashville, Masters of Architecture in Chicago from UIC, and studied abroad in Barcelona.
 Mike’s passion for design and architecture has driven him to extend his skills to woodworking.
 When Mike isn’t busy doodling you can find him in the woodshop building furniture.
 Mike enjoys long walks on the beach and holding hands, as long as there isn’t a Notre Dame or St. Louis Cardinals game on.